-Our responsibility is to express an opinion on the internal Financial controls over financial reporting based on our audit.
-We conducted our audit in accordance with the Guidance note on Audit of Internal Financial Controls over Financial reporting (the "Guidance Note") an the Standards on Auditing, issued by ICAI and deemed to be prescribed under Section 143(10) of the companies Act, 2013, to the extent applicable to an Audit of internal financial controls and both issued by the Institute of Chartered Accountants of India.
-Those Standards and Guideline notes require that we comply with ethical requirements and plan and perform the audit to obtain reasonable assurance about whether adequate internal financial controls over financial reporting was established and maintained and if such controls operated effectively in all material respects.
+Our responsibility is to express an opinion on the Company's internal financial controls over financial reporting based on our audit.
+We conducted our audit in accordance with the Guidance Note on Audit of Internal Financial Controls over Financial Reporting (the "Guidance Note") and the Standards on Auditing, issued by ICAI and deemed to be prescribed under section 143(10) of the Companies Act, 2013, to the extent applicable to an audit of internal financial controls, both applicable to an audit of Internal Financial Controls and, both issued by the Institute of Chartered Accountants of India.
+Those Standards and the Guidance Note require that we comply with ethical requirements and plan and perform the audit to obtain reasonable assurance about whether adequate internal financial controls over financial reporting was established and maintained and if such controls operated effectively in all material respects.